YahooArchive/mojito-waterfall/README.md

 Instrumentation calls ([`start`](#start), [`end`](#end), [`event`](#event)) accept profile data as an optional second argument.
 This object is primarily used to specify the profile's column value, but can also accept any field that might be useful when specifying a profileFilter (see [Stats Filter](#stats-filters)).
 Special fields include [`color`](#color), [`class`](#class), and [`group`](#group).

-### Color
+#### Color

 The `color` option specifies what color the profile/event should be.
 This value is a string representing a css color value.

-### Class
+#### Class

 The [`class`](#class) option specifies what class(es) a profile/event belongs to.
 This value can be a string, represengin a single class, or an array of strings representing multiple classes.
-If no class is specified, the class is inferred as the [`group`](#group) specified, otherwise the profile's name.
+If no class is specified, the class is inferred as the profile's name.
 The class is used to merge pre-defined profile data objects into the profile's data (see [Classes](#classes)).
 The current profile data takes precendence, and if multiple classes are specified, classes appearing first take precedence over those appearing after.
 If the class object itself has classes, they get added to the profile's classes, and corresponding class object also get merged.

-### Group
+#### Group

 The [`group`](#group) option is only used to specify which group(s) an event belongs to.
 This value can be a string, representing a single group, or an array of string, representing multiple groups.
 The group is used by the [event filters](#event-filter) in order toggle groups of events.
-If no group is specified, the group is inferred as the [`class`](#class) specified, otherwise the event's name.
+If no group is specified, the group is inferred as the event's name.

 ## Profile Path